MGensheimer/deidentify_screen_capture/README.md

 - uv package manager
 - ffmpeg
+- Tesseract OCR (required for selective redaction features; install with `brew install tesseract` on Mac)
 - Ollama with gemma3 model installed (4b version is smart enough and runs smoothly on Mac)
 - A transcription tool that can make a .srt subtitles file.
 Mac Whisper Pro with Parakeet v3 model is good, it is able to separate the different speakers.
 Or can try FFTrans Parakeet which is free, but I found the quality to be lower.